He3556/Mixcloud-Unfollowers/README.md

 ### This tool compares 2 lists:
 1. your followers
 2. people you follow

-and filters out the DJs, that are not folling you (anymore), while you still follow them.
+It filters out the DJs, that are not folling you back (anymore), while you still follow them.
 You will wonder how many people (promoters/bots) unfollowed.
-They might do it for a better quota - have more followers than following others - i don't know...
+They might do it for a better quota - have more followers than following others - i don't really know...

-#### long-term development: How to indentify bots on Mixcloud?
+#### for long-term development: I want to indentify bots and fakers on Mixcloud.

 ----